 Like any product out there, choosing the best jack pads can be overwhelming, whilst there are some things to be aware of, a lot of it will come down to your personal preference.

-If you’re planning on using them regularly either because you clock up more mileage or because you change your tyres or wheels between seasons, it’s often a good idea to invest into higher quality jack pads that are made out of sturdier materials.
+If you’re planning on using them regularly either because you clock up more mileage or because you change your tyres or wheels between seasons, it’s often a good idea to invest in higher quality jack pads that are made out of sturdier materials.

 Magnetic vs o-ring